5 steps you can take today to get closer to a secure retirement

 Posted: May 31, 2019 | Word Count: 687

-Did you know nearly 1 in 3 people think they're more likely to learn Bigfoot is real than to save enough to retire comfortably, according to a recent survey from AARP and the Ad Council?
+Did you know nearly 1 in 3 people think they're more likely to learn Bigfoot is real than to save enough to retire comfortably?
+That’s according to a recent survey from AARP and the Ad Council.

 But successfully saving for retirement doesn’t have to be a fantasy — or scary.
 Chances are you’re better at saving than you think.
 Have you put kids through college?
 Bought a house?
 Purchased a car or two?
 You’re probably better at achieving financial goals than you give yourself credit for.
 The careful planning and savings skills you've already used can help you reach your next big financial goal: a secure retirement.

 The right tools make it easier.
-AARP and the Ad Council offer a free online resource to help you get started, where you can create your personal action plan in just a few minutes.
-Meet your friendly digital retirement coach, Avo, and get started at AceYourRetirement.org today.
+You can get started today with a free online resource from AARP where you can create your personal action plan in just a few minutes.
+Meet your friendly digital retirement coach, Avo, at AceYourRetirement.org.

 "In just three minutes you can get answers to a few simple questions, plus personalized tips and saving strategies," said Debra Whitman, AARP executive vice president and chief public policy officer.
-"The to-do list format is effective and works for any age — not just AARP members."
+"The to-do list format is effective and works for any age."

 The sooner you start, the sooner you’ll have peace of mind, and a concrete plan.
 While everyone’s situation is unique, here are steps you can take today.